INDUSTRIAL & OFFLINE

 added 05 May 2009

-It was used from 1983 through 1991, at which time the New York Cross Harbor Railroad (successor to the New York Dock Railway) stopped using it as it was determined to be sufficiently deteriorated and not financially feasible to rebuild or replace.
-This float bridge still remains at this location, however it is now half sunk:
+As previously stated, this float bridge was used from 1981 through 1996, at which time the New York Cross Harbor Railroad (successor to the New York Dock Railway) stopped using it as it was determined to be sufficiently deteriorated and not financially feasible to rebuild or replace.
+This float bridge still remains at this location, however it has pulled away from the bulkhead anchors and "appears" half sunk:

 West 28th Street Pony Plate Girder Float Bridge at Brooklyn Army Terminal